ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

 ---
 templateKey: news-article
-title: ASL Achieve ISO45001 - Health & Safety Management Accreditation
+title: ASL Achieve ISO 45001 - Health & Safety Management Accreditation
 date: 2020-08-01T11:22:58.705Z
 image: /img/heavy-duty-cable-02.png
 layout:
   - type: full
     full:
-      title: ASL Have Achieved ISO45001 - Health & Safety Management Accreditation
+      title: ASL Have Achieved ISO 45001 - Health & Safety Management Accreditation
       text: >-
-        We Have Successfully Achieved ISO45001 - The Industry Recognised Accreditation for Occupational Health & Safety Management.\
+        We Have Successfully Achieved ISO 45001 - The Industry Recognised Accreditation for Occupational Health & Safety Management.\

         \

-        It has been an exciting 12 months after we set off on the challenge to achieve the exceptionally high Health & Safety standards of ISO45001, and we are happy to announce that we have done it!\
+        It has been an exciting 12 months after we set off on the challenge to achieve the exceptionally high Health & Safety standards of ISO 45001, and we are happy to announce that we have done it!\

         \